 Our subsidiaries lease offices in various locations, for use as a research and development, manufacturing, service and pre-sale facility (depending on each subsidiary's needs).
 Our U.S. subsidiary, Nova Measuring Instruments, Inc. leases approximately 3,800 square meters in Fremont, CA, which includes approximately 850 square meters of production facilities.
 In addition to this space, the US entity entered into a new lease agreement for an additional 2,880 square meter facility, of which approximately 700 square feet will be allocated as an engineering cleanroom.
 Both Fremont leases are now synchronized to expire on March 31, 2029 with an option to extend for additional five years, subject to customary conditions.
 In addition, we lease approximately 70 square meters in New York, approximately 200 square meters in Oregon and approximately 160 square meters in Idaho.
-Our Taiwanese subsidiary leases a new space of approximately 1,750 square meters which includes a cleanroom facility, our Korean subsidiary leases approximately 1,250 square meters, our Subsidiary in China leases approximately 1,200 square meters our European subsidiary leases approximately 150 square meters in Germany and France, and our Japanese subsidiary leases approximately 100 square meters.
+Our Taiwanese subsidiary leases a new space of approximately 1,750 square meters which includes a cleanroom facility, our Korean subsidiary leases approximately 1,200 square meters our European subsidiary leases approximately 150 square meters in Germany and France, and our Japanese subsidiary leases approximately 100 square meters.